nativelibs4java/Scalaxy/Privacy/README.md

   }
   ```

-* Code that compiles with the plugin will most likely compile without, unless there's name clashes due to wildcard imports.
+* Code that compiles with the plugin will most likely compile without, unless there's name clashes due to wildcard imports (without the plugin, more names will be publicly visible).
 This means that IDEs can grok code annotated with `@public` and `@noprivacy` without the need to run the plugin, because the code they'll see will also be valid Scala.

 ## Warnings on missing type annotations for public declarations